+A common barrier to passing policies like stretch codes is a lack of technical assistance and support to implement the policy once passed.
+This hinderance can result in the weakening of a policy or ultimately halt its adoption.
+Policies have a much better chance of advancing if there is a promise of a program that will support implementation and compliance.
+One step utilities can take is to vocally support policies that they have the ability to support through a utility program.
+Another is to make the intention of program creation known to stakeholders.
+The ultimate step is to create that specific utility program to fit policy implementation needs, which is outlined in the next section.

+Utility Programs for Stretch Code Support

+While the policy advancement work that a utility takes part in begins before a stretch code policy is adopted by a state or a municipality, the stretch code support program takes place once a policy is adopted.
+The opportunity for compliance/support with a stretch code does not occur until a policy is passed by a local jurisdiction.
+A stretch code support program works to increase compliance with an above-code policy that has been passed by the local jurisdiction (where it would then become the minimum code).
+The evaluation of the stretch code support program would be considered a separate evaluation from the code advancement and would examine utility activities that explicitly address helping customers meet the stretch code.
+While the evaluations would be separate, many of the same assumptions and data points would be used in both evaluations and we recommend planning for both.

-. vocally .
-Another ise intention of program creation ultimateo create that , which is outlined in the next sectionThe evaluation of the code support program would examine utility activities that explicitly address helping customers meet the stretch code.
-If the stretch code is not universally adopted across Illinois, these code support programs could also help customers comply with state base energy code.
-The activities such as technical assistance, training programs or the development of an energy efficiency hub all increase the compliance rates of either the state base or stretch codes.
+To date, Illinois does not have base energy code utility support program in place, although this concept was brought to the IL SAG in 2019-2020.
+If the stretch code is not universally adopted across Illinois, these stretch code support programs could synergistically also help customers comply with state base energy code.
+There are significant levels of efficiencies to having both a base code support program and a stretch code support program because many of the same activities implemented for a stretch code support program would likely impact base code compliance.
+The activities such as technical assistance, training programs or the development of an energy efficiency hub/compliance collaborative all can increase the compliance rates of either the state base or stretch codes.
+Additionally, the evaluation for a stretch code program already includes evaluation of base code compliance, making the combination of the two more cost-effective.
+This document is focused on stretch code only, but the decision to combine both a base code compliance program and a stretch code compliance program is still a point that could use further discussion.

 There are several ways that utilities could support stretch code compliance, described in further detail below:

 Training program targeting code officials, contractors or city staff to address knowledge gaps about specific measures and/or ways to comply with stretch code.
 These training sessions can highlight new additions to the code, explain more confusing aspects of the code, or demonstrate test techniques for determining compliance.
-Utilizing baseline studies, training sessions can target historically low-compliance, potentially high-impact areas.
+Utilizing data gathered in previous baseline studies, training sessions can target historically low-compliance, potentially high-impact areas.

 Technical assistance for professionals that may be unsure of how to comply with or assess the compliance of a specific code requirement.
 This could include: